HungNgo269/RutGonLink/AI_CHAT_LOG.md

 ### What Was Modified and What Specifically Changed

 - Frontend show the Non existence error from backend.
 It suppose just show a text "Invalid Url" at zod schema not backend error.
-- the interface should not receive error at the backend
+- the interface should not receive error at the backend => remove the field error for url and it use

 ### Prompt Given to the AI 3